yorogosu/newldsc/README.md

 # newldsc
+This repository contains code for LD score estimates *without long-range LD* & pc scores (unbiased_ld_and_pc_scores.py) and code for merging the resulting LD score files with a given set of summary statistics (merger.py).

-LD score estimates without long-range LD
+A. LD score & PC score estimates

 The code is run with this command (example):